DhanalakshmiBC/third-own-gh-actions/README.md

       ```js
       const element = screen.getByText("This is paragraph");
       ```

-    - **getByDisplayValue** will return element with given display value.
+    - **getByDisplayValue** will return element that matches given display value.

       Typically used for input,select or textarea.